MichalOp/Halite3RLBot/README.md

 ### RL bot for Halite 3 competition

 The code in this repo is likely quite awful, as it wasn't really intended to be read by anyone.
-But if any part of it is of any use to you, feel free to copy it.

 To train a network yourself, you'll need tensorflow 1.12 with CUDA support (and possibly some other libraries) and as good GPU as possible (I was using GTX 1080Ti).
 To start training, run *trainer.py*.
 Tensorboard plots will be located in *training* folder.
 If you don't have enough VRAM, decrease batch_size in *trainer.py*.